Aero (Marvel Comics)

-Lei Ling is a superhero appearing in American comic books published by Marvel Comics.
+Aero (Lei Ling) is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Zhou Liefen and artist Keng, the character first appeared in Aero #1 (September 2018).
-Lei Ling is a superhero of Chinese origin.
-She is an architect who possesses air-based superpowers linked to chi.
-She is known under the codename Aero.
+Aero is a superhero of Chinese origin.
+She is an architect who possesses air-based superpowers linked to her Inhuman heritage.

 Development

 Concept and creation

-Lei Ling is one of Marvel Comics's first Chinese superheroes.
+Aero is one of Marvel Comics's first Chinese superheroes.
 The publisher was developing comic books dealing with the character in 2017.
 The introduction of Aero was announced in 2018.
 Marvel revealed the latest progress on her comic books during an exhibition held in Shanghai in July 2018.
 She was created by Marvel Comics in collaboration with the Chinese company NetEase.
 Editor-in-chief C. B. Cebulski commented, "I love watching Marvel continue to expand globally, both in our fanbase and creative circles.
 Working to bring Aero and Sword Master to life was not about bringing Marvel characters to China, but about making China a bigger part of the Marvel Universe.
 And these Chinese characters are just the beginning."
 Lei Ling later made her English language debut outside China in 2019.